The science of low carb and keto

 Do you have a suggestion – big or small – to improve this page?

 The Lancet.
 Diabetes and Endocrinology 2015: Effect of low-fat diet interventions versus other diet interventions on long-term weight change in adults: a systematic review and meta-analysis [strong evidence] ↩

-In addition to saturated fat getting a green light from cardiologists like Dr. Bret Scher, Dr. Aseem Malhotra, Dr. Scott Murray and Dr. Blair O’Neill and organizations like the International Network of Cholesterol Skeptics, even the Academy of Nutrition and Dietetics has publicly stated that saturated fat should no longer be considered a nutrient of concern, based on the lack of evidence connecting it to heart disease. ↩
+In addition to saturated fat getting a green light from cardiologists like Dr. Bret Scher, Dr. Scott Murray and Dr. Blair O’Neill, even the Academy of Nutrition and Dietetics has publicly stated that saturated fat should no longer be considered a nutrient of concern, based on the lack of evidence connecting it to heart disease. ↩

 Evidence strength downgraded due to lack of high-quality studies. ↩